nephi-dev/nephi-dev/README.md

 # Hello World! 👋

-I work as a Python Developer, but with other tecnologie as well, like Js for React and React Native.
+I work as a Python Developer, but with other tecnologies as well, like Js for React and React Native.

 ## Tech Stack :hammer_and_wrench:
 <img height=64 width=64 src='https://yellowconnection.com/wp-content/uploads/2019/12/PinClipart.com_snake-charmer-clipart_2691398.png' alt='Something are wrong'></img>